grafana/xk6-disruptor-demo/demos/socks-shop/README.md

 ## The test script

 Let's start with a simple chaos test [scripts/test-front-end.js](scripts/test-front-end.js).
 The test applies a load to the Front-end service requesting the description of products from the Catalogue service.

 At the same time, it injects faults in the Catalogue service.

-The faults will cause delays in the requests (up to 100ms over the normal response time) and eventually return the HTTP 500 errors.
+The faults will cause delays in the requests (up to `100ms` over the normal response time) and eventually return the HTTP 500 errors.

+The test also checks the return code of the requests to the frontend service and defines a threshold for the number of successful request to be at least `97%`.
+If this threshold is not satisfied, the test will fail.

 ![test](images/test.png)